n8behavior/tools/README.md

 This project uses a standard GNU Autotools build system.  'nough said.

+..note:: If doing this on mac use brew and package names are autoconf, automake, and jq

 ### Bootstrapping the build
 There are a lot of opinions on building with autotools, these are Sandman's.
 Feel free to ignore them and build the project using your own autotools practices.